anandjoshi91/thumbnailed/design/index.md

 ### API

 Currently we accept image url to generate thumbnails, we could allow users to upload the image.
 For file storage we can use S3 or Google cloud storage if we deploy this to cloud.
 Also provide an api for the client to get a callback.

+### Image processing

+We can use smart cropping to crop faces or important features of a large image.
+There are many computer vision tools available to do that.